shahm10/shahm10.github.io/_pages/about.md

 I’m Seung Hyun (Sally) Hahm, an M.S. student in Computer Science at Dartmouth College advised by Professor [SouYoung Jin](https://souyoungjin.github.io), where I study how AI can perceive and communicate the world for those who cannot see it.

+My prior work focused on automatically constructing **large-scale, high-quality datasets** to enable multimodal AI systems that are more useful to humans, as well as scalable, reliable, and safe in real-world deployment.

+### Motivation
 **What is red?** (255, 0, 0)?
 A wavelength range?
 The color of a rose?

 A friend once told me he was colorblind, and I tried—earnestly—to explain what “red” meant.
 I had facts and metaphors, but I couldn’t translate the experience itself.
 That gap stuck with me.
 It showed me how easily systems feel complete only because they quietly assume a “default” sensory baseline—quickly excluding others who do not share it.